 When you think about St. Cloud, you might think of the urban downtown area, the stretches of retail opportunities, or the many higher education options that are sprinkled about town.
 What you may not think of, is a lake.
 Lake George is a small part of the downtown landscape, but a major part of St. Cloud life.
 Surrounded by walking paths, water features, statues, seating areas and scenic views of the St. Cloud skyline, Lake George is the epicenter for “urban meets nature” in St. Cloud.
 There is even kayak and paddleboard rental available on the lake during the summer, and skating during the winter.
 Lake George is also adjacent to Eastman Park, which is home the summer concert series, “Summertime by George!” – a weekly free event that draws thousands to the area.

 It’s hard to nail down just one area that is quintessentially St. Cloud, but the downtown area comes close.
-With dozens of historic buildings, hundreds of local small businesses, retail and dining options to please any traveler, and entertainment venues from theaters to concert stages and more, downtown St. Cloud is a buzzing epicenter for fun, exciting activity.
+With dozens of historic buildings, murals and statues, hundreds of local small businesses, retail and dining options to please any traveler, and entertainment venues from theaters to concert stages and more, downtown St. Cloud is a buzzing epicenter for fun, exciting activity.
 Photographers will delight in the multitude of aesthetics that the downtown area has to offer, and with the proximity to the Mississippi River, it’s simply not an area that you can easily avoid.